-- Your manuscript should be in a standard font, size 12.
-Please single-space poetry and double-space prose.
-Please include a title page and a table of contents; do not include an acknowledgements page (winning entries will be given the opportunity to adjust front and back matter before publication).
+- Your manuscript should be in a standard size 12 font.
+Please single-space poetry and double-space prose/nonfiction.
+Please include a title page and a table of contents; you may include acknowledgements etc. if you like, but winning entries will also be given the opportunity to adjust front and back matter before publication.

-- The collection as a whole must be unpublished, but individual poems/stories may be previously published (as long as relevant rights have reverted)
+- The collection as a whole must be unpublished, but individual poems/stories/essays may be previously published (as long as relevant rights have reverted to you).

-Entries must be submitted no earlier than April 1st, 2019 and no later than May 25, 2019.
-The submission window closes at midnight EST.
+Entries must be submitted no earlier than June 1 to June 30th 2023.
+The submission window closes at 11:59pm EST on June 30th.

 OutWrite is a celebration of LGBT literature, held annually the first weekend in August in Washington, D.C.
-The 2019 festival will kick off on Friday, August 2nd.
-On Saturday, August 3rd, there will be a full day of readings, panels, book sales, and exhibitors.
-To finish the weekend, a number of writing workshops will be held on Sunday, August 4th.
 For more information, visit: thedccenter.org/outwrite.